 A single condom typically costs between 50 cents and a dollar.
 Therefore, shipping 200 condoms to a single store can cost anywhere from $100-$200 before shipping costs are applied.
 This may end up getting pricey, so $11,000 should be a good amount for shipping to between 50 and 100 stores, depending on the prices of the condoms and the shipping fees.

 As for the creation of an education plan, whoever comes up with it should be paid overtime for it.
 Promotional costs and (possibly) building rentals should also be taken into account.
-Because of all of these factors, we request $100,000 for this part of the plan.
-This means we are requesting $111,000 in total.
-We hope that you will look this over and approve of our plan.
+Because of all of these factors, $100,000 are requested for this part of the plan.
+This means $111,000 are being requested in total.
+It is hoped that you will look this over and approve of the plan.

 References